Binghamton Bearcats: Events Center

 The Events Center plays host to both men and women basketball games.
 It has a capacity of nearly ten thousand for non-sporting events and approximately 5,222 for basketball games.
 With recent capacity issues, the Athletic Department will be looking at various existent options for expanding capacity in the 2009–2010 season.
 The facilities has an indoor track where the track and field teams practice and compete, indoor tennis courts for both men and women tennis teams, as well as the primary weight and fitness equipment, sports medicine and uniform issuance facilities.
 The facility also includes a 150-person private lounge donated by a Binghamton University fraternity, Tau Alpha Upsilon (TAU).
 It is known as the TAU Bearcat Clubroom.

 Bearcats Sports Complex

 Opened in the Fall of 2007, the Bearcat Sports Complex features two artificial turf fields for soccer and lacrosse.
 One field is intended primarily for competition and the other for practice.
 Additional features include night lighting, over 2,500 seats for the competition field and 1,000 for the practice field, a concession stand, and bathrooms.
 In 2009, the Tau Alpha Upsilon [TAU] fraternity sponsored the naming of both the press box and the scoreboard.
 A plaque was dedicated in their honor at the entrance of the new sports complex.
-A recent announcement unveiled plans to move the Softball competition field to the complex.
-A new field along with a modestly sized stadium and pressbox will be added immediately behind the current concession stand.
+A recent announcement unveiled plans to move the softball competition field to the complex.
+A new field along with a modestly sized stadium and a press box will be added immediately behind the current concession stand.